allisonfash/AWS-Agroforestry/notebooks/Functions.md

     #     print(query_item['properties']['proj:epsg'])
     return filtered_query_returns
 ```
-##### Function overview: This function creates a boolean mask based on the specified quality assessment (QA) type, where True indicates the presence of the specified condition.
+##### Function overview: This function creates a boolean mask based on the specified quality assessment (QA) type, where `True` indicates the presence of the specified condition.

-qa_rod: The quality assessment array.
+- **qa_rod**: The quality assessment array.
-mask_type: The type of mask to create.
+- **mask_type**: The type of mask to create.
 Valid options are: "fill", "dilated", "cirrus", "cloud", "shadow", "snow", "clear", and "water".
-masks: Dictionary mapping mask types to their corresponding bit positions.
+- **masks**: Dictionary mapping mask types to their corresponding bit positions.
-bit: The bit position corresponding to the specified mask type.
+- **bit**: The bit position corresponding to the specified mask type.

 ```python
 def qa_mask(qa_rod, mask_type):